sap-tutorials/Tutorials/tutorials/xsa-hdi-module/xsa-hdi-module.md

 You may want to deliver an initial set of data within a table – particular a configuration table.
 In this exercises we will learn how to create automatic data load configuration and the accompanying `CSV` files for just such a situation.

-The data load for table requires two files – 1.
-An `csv` (comma separated) file which holds the data you want to load.
+The data load for table requires two files:
+ 1. A `csv` (comma separated) file which holds the data you want to load.
  2. An `hdbtabledata` file which specifies the target table for a source `csv` file.

 You also have the `hdbtabledata` development object.
 This is the replacement for the old `hdbti` development object.
 Although the syntax of this object is new, the purpose is the same – to allow the loading of initial data from `CSV` files it target tables during their creation.